Bxinyi2025/REGAIN/README.md

 ### 4. Validate the model

 Run the commands in `REGAIN-main/tutorials/1_training_and_validation.ipynb` in sequence.
+We provide a pre-trained model.
+Please download the **experiments** folder from https://doi.org/10.6084/m9.figshare.33069935 and place it in ""REGAIN-main"".

 Validation outputs are stored in `experiments/<load_dir>/<val_output_dir>/` and include: